 The Women’s Business Enterprise National Council Student Entrepreneur Program (WBENC SEP) is a premier startup program that fosters growth for the next generation of women-owned businesses.
-Since its inception in 2008, nearly 200 students from 80+ colleges and universities across the country have graduated from SEP.
-WBENC is proud to invest in the next generation of Women's Business Enterprises through the support of WBENC Corporate and Government Members.
+WBENC is proud to invest in the next generation of Women’s Business Enterprises through the support of WBENC Corporate and Government Members.

-Aspiring collegiate female entrepreneurs studying in STEAM (Science, Technology, Engineering, Arts, and Math) or Business receive mentoring from some of the most successful Women's Business Enterprises (WBEs) and America's largest Fortune 500 companies while also participating in a tailored entrepreneurial curriculum, a pitch competition awarding $20,000 in seed capital and experiential learning through off-site visits to WBEs, corporate campuses, and accelerators.
+Aspiring collegiate female entrepreneurs receive mentoring from some of the most successful Women’s Business Enterprises (WBEs) and America’s largest Fortune 500 companies while also participating in a tailored entrepreneurial curriculum, a pitch competition awarding $20,000 in seed capital, and experiential learning through off-site visits to WBEs, corporate campuses, and accelerators.

 Student must be enrolled full time in an undergraduate or graduate program at a recognized College or University.

-Applicants must be physically located in the continental U.S. at time of the program.
+Applicants must be physically located in the United States at time of the program.
 WBENC SEP does not cover international travel costs.

 Applicant must be an owner, founder, or controlling shareholder of a company that has been operating for at least 3 months but does not have to be generating revenue.